unusdeals/Hostinger/README.md

 ### Does the Hostinger 20% off coupon stack with the base plan discount?

 Yes.
 The 20% off referral coupon applies on top of Hostinger's existing base plan discounts.
 This means combining the 30% coupon with the 48-month plan — which already carries up to 80% off, results in total effective discounts that can exceed 83–86% off the full regular price.

 ### Is the Hostinger 20% coupon valid in India?

 Yes.
 The Hostinger 20% off coupon is fully valid for users across India.
 Prices are shown in INR, and all Indian payment methods are accepted — including UPI, Paytm, Mobikwik, debit cards, credit cards, and net banking.
 There are no geographic restrictions on the referral coupon for Indian users.

 ### Which plans does the Hostinger 30% off coupon apply to?

 The 30% off coupon applies to Shared Hosting (Single and Premium), Business Hosting, WordPress Hosting, Cloud Hosting (Startup and Professional), and VPS Hosting, for purchases of 12 months or more.
 Domain-only purchases and add-ons are excluded.

 ### Do I need to enter a code at Hostinger's checkout?

 No. When you click our referral link, the extra 30% discount is pre-applied automatically.
 Your cart will show the reduced price without you needing to find, copy, or enter any coupon code.
 This also means there is no risk of the code being expired or invalid.

 ### Can I get a free domain with the Hostinger 30% off coupon?

 Yes.
 A free domain name for the first year is included when you purchase the Premium Shared, Business Hosting, or Cloud Hosting plan through our referral link for 12 months or more.
-The free domain is added during the checkout process — search for your preferred domain name and add it before completing payment.
+The free domain is added during the checkout process, search for your preferred domain name and add it before completing payment.

 ### Is there a Hostinger 30% off coupon for existing users?

 No. The 30% off referral coupon is exclusively for new Hostinger users making their first purchase.
 Existing customers can check for renewal discounts and upgrade offers inside their hPanel account dashboard, but the referral programme's extra 30% applies only to first-time sign-ups.

 ### What is Hostinger's refund policy if I use the 30% off coupon?

 Hostinger offers a 30-day money-back guarantee on all shared, WordPress, and cloud hosting plans, regardless of whether you used a coupon or referral link to purchase.
 If you are not satisfied within the first 30 days, you can request a full refund of your hosting fees.
 Domain registration fees are generally non-refundable.

 ### Can I use the Hostinger 30% off coupon for monthly billing?

 No. The 30% off referral coupon requires a minimum billing period of 12 months to qualify.
 Monthly billing plans are not eligible for this discount.
 To get the maximum saving, choose the 48-month billing period — this stacks the 30% coupon on top of the longest-term base discount.

 ### How do I verify the Hostinger 30% off coupon has been applied?

 After clicking our referral link and selecting your plan and billing period, scroll down to the order summary before entering any account or payment details.
 The discounted price, reflecting both the base plan reduction and the extra 30%, should already be showing.
 If the full price appears, clear your browser cookies and open our referral link again in a private/incognito tab.